s-glass/reading-notes/301/class06.md

 **3. What does it mean that node is a JavaScript runtime?**

-It menas that Node.js is a program that can be used to execute JavaScript on a computer.
+It means that Node.js is a program that can be used to execute JavaScript on a computer.

 **4 What is npm?**